0xc0170/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 The last line in your commit message description should say “Fixes #deadbeef”, where “deadbeef” is the issue number in GitHub.
 This allows GitHub to automatically close the issue when the commit is merged into the default branch.

+#### Features

+Any feature should be implemented on the branch in mbed OS repository first.

+Each feature has a tech lead.
+This person is responsible for:
+- rebased often to track master development
+- shall review any addition to the feature branch (approval required by the feature owner or person assigned to do instead)

 #### Further reading

 Please see the [code contributions chapter](/docs/v5.7/reference/guidelines.html#style) for the guidelines to GitHub pull requests and the coding style guide.